-The Gardaí will be concerned primarily with crowd management issues, public order both on site and in the vicinity of the venue, off site traffic management, safety arrangements, the control room and communication facilities, emergency action procedures and the names and contact numbers of the key event personnel with whom they will be liaising on the day.
+The Gardaí will be concerned primarily with crowd management issues, public order both on-site and in the vicinity of the venue, off site traffic management, safety arrangements, the control room and communication facilities, emergency action procedures and the names and contact numbers of the key event personnel with whom they will be liaising on the day.

-For larger events An Garda Síochána will develop a traffic management plan to lessen the impact of the event on routine traffic arrangements.
-They will liaise with the local authority traffic department and the transport companies in the formulation of this section of the event plan.
+For larger events the event organiser must develop a traffic management plan and a transportation plan to lessen the impact of the event on routine traffic arrangements.
+This traffic management and transportation plan must be developed in consultation with An Garda Síochána, the Local Authority Traffic Department and the National Transport Authority.

-The Gardaí may decide in the interests of public safety or at the request of the event organiser to deploy Gardaí to the event venue, should this be necessary a charge for this service will be levied on the event organiser.
+The Gardaí may decide in the interest of public safety or at the request of the event organiser to deploy Gardaí to the event venue, should this be necessary a charge for this service will be levied on the event organiser.